ceph/ceph/doc/dev/design/cluster-management.rst

 * OS version consistency
 * Support consistently configured
 * Security policy (SELINUX, AppArmor enabled)
+* enabled services are running
+* daemons are not in a disabled or dead state (when the host is in an ONLINE state)
 * cluster network and public network using consistent

   * network connection speeds